 While transformers have benefited from years of optimization (like FlashAttention and highly tuned PyTorch implementations), SSMs require different training infrastructure.
 The selective scan that makes Mamba efficient can't be expressed as a plain Python loop without throwing away the whole performance story.

-Training Mamba efficiently requires more than just writing a for loop in Python.
-The original implementation relies on custom kernels that keep the state in fast SRAM (Static Random-Access Memory) on the GPU rather than writing it back to slower HBM (High Bandwidth Memory).
+Training Mamba efficiently requires custom scan kernels, not a plain Python for loop.
+The original implementation keeps the state in fast SRAM (Static Random-Access Memory) on the GPU rather than writing it back to slower HBM (High Bandwidth Memory).
 Early adoption was slower for exactly this reason: the ecosystem had to build SSM-specific kernels, serving paths, and state management instead of reusing the standard transformer stack.
-This is similar to how a regional courier hub must design custom conveyor layouts for its specific package mix, rather than plugging into a universal postal facility built for letter-sized mail.

-Comparing the computational complexity of transformers and SSMs reveals why SSMs are so attractive for long sequences.
-The following chart and table isolate the sequence-mixing part of one layer, not the MLP or projection costs.
+Comparing the computational complexity of transformers and SSMs reveals why SSMs are attractive for long sequences.
+This chart and table isolate the sequence-mixing part of one layer, not the MLP or projection costs.

 | Operation | Training | Generation (per token) | Generation State / Cache |